matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-paymaster-tutorial.md

 Let's see how we can use the paymaster feature to build a custom paymaster that allows users to pay fees in our token.
 For the simplicity of the tutorial, we will assume that paying a single unit of our token is enough to cover any transaction fee.

-## Preliminaries
+## Prerequisite

-It is highly recommended to read about the [design](../zksync-v2/aa.md) of the account abstraction protocol before diving into this tutorial.
+To better understand this page, we recommend you first read up on [account abstraction design](../developer-guides/transactions/aa.md) before diving into this tutorial.

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
-If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial.
-It is also recommended to read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.
+If not, please refer to the first section of the [Hello World](./../developer-guides/hello-world.md) tutorial.
+It is also recommended to read the [introduction](../developer-guides/contracts/system-contracts.md) to the system contracts.

 ## Installing dependencies